YouTube CEO steps down, severing longtime ties to Google - KESQ

 Although she became one of the most respected female executives in the male-dominated tech industry, Wojcicki will also be remembered as Google’s first landlord.

-Shortly after Google co-founders Larry Page and Sergey Brin incorporated their search engine into a business in 1998, Wojcicki rented the garage of her Menlo Park, California, home to them for $1,700 a month.
+Shortly after Google co-founders Larry Page and Sergey Brin incorporated their search engine into a business, Wojcicki rented the garage of her Menlo Park, California, home to them for $1,700 per month.

 In 2006, Google bought Wojcicki’s home to serve as a monument to the roots of a company now valued at $1.2 trillion.
 During Wojcicki’s career at Google, Brin became her brother-in-law when he married her sister, Anne, in 2007.
 Brin and Anne Wojcicki divorced in 2015.